ajtock/NGS_intro_Cambridge_SysBio/README.md

 In the case of aligning reads to a reference genome assembly, for example, read cleaning tends to increase the alignment rate.

 We're going to use Cutadapt for this step in the pipeline, so let's have a look at a usage example and the available options.
+Type `q` to quit the `less` program when you've finished inspecting the output.

 ```
 cutadapt --help | less